-COMPASS, a fixed target experiment at CERN, uses the high intensity $\pi^-$ beam of $190\GeV$ at the Super Proton Synchrotron (SPS) at CERN for Drell--Yan (DY) measurements, producing charmonium, possible exotic states and dimuons in the set of polarized targets~\cite{Abbon:2014aex}.
+COMPASS, a fixed target experiment at CERN, uses the high intensity $\pi^-$ beam of $190\GeV$ at the Super Proton Synchrotron at CERN for Drell--Yan (DY) measurements to produce charmonium, possible exotic states and dimuons in the set of polarized targets~\cite{Abbon:2014aex}.
 The experiment had several DY runs in 2014, 2015 and 2018.

 The COMPASS DY configuration setup is quite similar to the NA3 setup.
 It uses two cylindrical cells (of 55 cm length and 4 cm in diameter each) of ammonia as a target and a hadron absorber to reduce the particle flux through the setup.
-The absorber made of alumina and stainless steel with the central tungsten plug is placed downstream of the target.
+The absorber, made of alumina and stainless steel with the central tungsten plug, is placed downstream of the target.
 The outgoing charged particles are detected by two spectrometers (Large Angle Spectrometer and Small Angle Spectrometer).
 At each spectrometer, the muon identification was accomplished by a system of muon filters.
 To be detected, at least two muon candidates from the target region should hit the trigger hodoscopes of the first spectrometer ($25<\theta_\mu<160\mrad$), or one should hit the trigger hodoscopes of the first and the other the trigger hodoscopes of the second spectrometer ($8<\theta_\mu<45\mrad$).
 A muon passed through the peripheral part of the absorber and the material of one of two muon filters (stainless steel or concrete) loses an energy of about $10\GeV$, defining the lower limit for its reconstruction.